Dowell-Lab/srworkshop/projectB/day08/worksheets/01_bedtools_worksheet.md

 :yellow_circle: Input the paths to the gene annotation file and your MACS peak file

-:yellow_circle: We will now fill the script section with bedtools commands.
+#### We will now fill the script section with bedtools commands.

 **NOTE:** *Please try to write the commands by yourself.* But if you need help there is an example of a final script at *\<github_repo\>/day08/scripts/.06_day8_bedtools_answers.sbatch*

-We have a list of genes, and we have a list of peaks called from a p53 ChIP experiment, identifying putative p53 binding locations in experimental (**Nutlin treated**) HCT116 cells.
-What if we want to find out how many of those p53 binding sites overlap with genes, rather than being in intergenic regions?
+We have a list of genes (the annotation file), and we have a list of peaks called from a p53 ChIP experiment, identifying putative p53 binding locations in experimental (**Nutlin treated**) HCT116 cells.
+What if we want to find out how many of those p53 binding sites overlap with genes?

 :yellow_circle: Look at the documentation for bedtools intersect.
 A useful list of all bedtools commands is here: